worstcase/blockade/README.rst

 ``blockade random-partition``

-Introduce a random partition among the configured nodes.
+Introduce one or many random partitions among the configured nodes.

 License